 A full-width image: this could be a banner, an image of your products, even an animated gif!

-A centered text block to show your contact information and/or a disclaimer.
+A centred text block to show your contact information and/or a disclaimer.

-A centered text block to show an Unsubscribe and a View this email in your browser links.
+A centred text block to show an Unsubscribe and a View this email in your browser links.
 These are both required by the CAN-SPAM Act.

 This block will show social networks icons that link to your social profiles.
 To configure your social profiles, please go to Company Info > Social panel under the Settings section of the plugin.